Rented Homes Bill [HL]

 Overview

-The Rented Homes Bill aims to abolish assured shorthold tenancies in England and reform the grounds on which landlords can regain possession of their properties.
-It introduces new grounds for possession, including the landlord's intention to sell or refurbish the property, and expands existing grounds, while also adding protections for tenants in certain circumstances.
+The Rented Homes Bill aims to abolish assured shorthold tenancies in England and expand the grounds on which landlords can regain possession of their properties.
+This involves amending the Housing Act 1988 to create a new, more defined system for tenant evictions.

 Description

-- The landlord intends to live in the property (requiring at least 12 months of occupancy).
+- The landlord or a family member intends to live in the property (requiring at least 12 months' occupancy intent and potentially requiring written notice to the tenant).

-- The landlord intends to sell the property at market value (with evidence of active steps taken to sell).
+- The landlord intends to sell the property (evidence of active marketing efforts required).

 Government Spending